CenikLab/CenikLab.github.io/_team/1000_can_cenik.md

 ---
-layout: team-list
 name: Can Cenik
 title: Principal Investigator
 interests: everything
 image: /img/team/can_cenik.jpeg
 im_width: 160
 #im_height: 160
-description:
+---
 Can enjoys playing the piano and chess for fun.
 He likes to listen to music and spend time with his wife who is also a faculty member at UT. <a href="https://www.sarinayceniklab.org/">Here is more information about her research</a>.
----
 * 2012 - 2018, Stanford University, School of Medicine
 Postdoctoral Fellow, Genetics.
 Advisor: Dr. Michael P. Snyder